SharpFort/sqlsugar-adapter/Casbin.Adapter.SqlSugar.IntegrationTest/Integration/README.md

 **Purpose:**

-These tests verify that `CasbinDbContext.HasDefaultSchema()` correctly routes policies to their designated schemas when using shared connections, ensuring schema isolation is maintained.
+These tests verify that the adapter correctly routes policies to their designated schemas when using shared connections, utilizing `ISqlSugarClientProvider.GetTableNameForPolicyType` and `SqlSugarClient.AS()` for dynamic table mapping.

 **Test Coverage:**